 HOW TO APPLY

-Fill out either the Executive Summary Proposal Template or Full Proposal Template, and send it via email to firstname.lastname@example.org.
-The Executive Summary proposal allows applicants to gather initial feedback from the fund administrators, to help applicants determine if they would like to proceed with a full proposal.
+- Executive Summary Proposal Template (this proposal template allows applicants to gather initial feedback from the fund administrators, to help applicants determine if they would like to proceed with a full proposal)

 Any UBC department may apply, however the fund is being promoted initially to the research community.

-Please refer to the documents below for further information:
+Please refer to the document below for further information: